aerickt/lapwing-for-beginners/src/Chapter-06.md

 [Single syllable gny words](practice/6-gny.txt)

+> **The initial "y" consonant was recently changed.
+Check [chapter 5](Chapter-05.md#dictionary-updates) for instructions to update your dictionary if you have a different outline for "y" words.**

 ## Left hand z, v, and j

 * `STKPW` is "z" as in "zit"
 * `SR` is "v" as in "vat"
 * `SKWR` is "j" as in "job"

-> The initial "z" consonant was recently changed.
-Check [chapter 5](Chapter-05.md#dictionary-updates) for instructions to update your dictionary if you have a different outline for "z" words.

 ![](img/6-zvj.png)